Tariffs are hurting the company that makes Smith & Wesson firearms

 Gun sales have been down consistently in the nearly three years since President Donald Trump was elected.
 The fears of gun enthusiasts that there would be gun control measures enacted have abated since the 2016 election, reducing the demand for guns that were very strong under President Barack Obama.

-The lower gun sales and earnings in the quarter, coupled with the reduced earnings guidance for the rest of the year sent shares of American Outdoor Brands down 18% in pre-market trading on Friday following the report.
+The lower gun sales and earnings in the quarter, coupled with the reduced earnings guidance for the rest of the year sent shares of American Outdoor Brands down 12% in morning trading on Friday following the report.